jump-dev/Convex.jl/docs/contributing.rst

 Adding  atoms
 *************************************

+To understand the internal ofCovex.jl, have a look at the [JuliaCon'14 talk](https://www.youtube.com/watch?v=SoI0lEaUvTs&t=128s), also find the ipython notebook of the talk [here](https://github.com/JuliaCon/presentations/tree/master/CVX)

 Here are the steps to add a new function or operation (atom) to Convex.jl.
 Let's say you're adding the new function :math:`f`.